20,000 Leagues Under the Sea (1916 film): Production

-This was the first motion picture filmed underwater.
+This was the first feature-length motion picture filmed underwater.
 The underwater scenes were photographed by the Williamson Submarine Film Corporation in the Bahamas.
 Actual underwater cameras were not used, but a system of watertight tubes and mirrors allowed the camera to shoot reflected images of underwater scenes staged in shallow sunlit waters.
+For the scene featuring a battle with an octopus, cinematographer John Ernest Williamson devised a viewing chamber called the "photosphere", a 6×10-foot steel globe in which a cameraman could be placed.
+The chamber was connected to a boat by a submarine tube from where Williamson would give his directions.

-The film was made by The Universal Film Manufacturing Company (now Universal Pictures), not then known as a major motion picture studio.
-Yet in 1916, they financed this film's innovative special effects, location photography, large sets, exotic costumes, sailing ships, and full-size navigable mock-up of the surfaced submarine Nautilus.
+The film was produced by the Universal Film Manufacturing Company (now Universal Pictures), not then known as a major motion picture studio.
+However, in 1916, they financed this film's innovative special effects, location photography, large sets, exotic costumes, sailing ships, and full-size navigable mock-up of the surfaced submarine Nautilus.

 The film took two years to make, at the cost of $500,000.
 Hal Erickson has said that "the cost of this film was so astronomical that it could not possibly post a profit, putting the kibosh on any subsequent Verne adaptations for the next 12 years".